nihalpra1995/PSChromeExtension/README.md

 ## Result

-Output would store locally as "computername".csv file in C: drive.
+Output would store locally as **computername.csv** file in C: drive.